Brassica rapa var. perviridis

-Cabbages can be harvested within three months of sowing.
+Leaves can be harvested within a few weeks of sowing.

 Do not sow too early in the summer as the plant will bolt.
 Sowing time should be late summer/autumn with a spacing of 30 cm.
 Sow between 10 - 15 mm deep.

 Heavy Feeder; alternate with legumes, light feeders or other heavy feeders.

 Can be grown in containers at least 20cm across.